zactsm/clinicms/README.md

 - **Login:** Authorized users can login using this button.
 - **Register:** New authorized users can register for an account.

+### Make Payment
 ![Make Payment Page](/assets/screenshots/make-payment.png)

+The diagram above shows the make payment form for users to enter their Bill ID and payment amount in RM.
+The submit button will then redirect the users to PayPal Sandbox to complete the payment.
+Once the payment is completed, the payment information will be stored in the database.

+### Registration
 ![Registration Page](/assets/screenshots/register-page.png)

+The diagram above shows the registration page for new authorized users.
+Users will be prompted to enter their name, email, password, and confirm password.

+### Login
 ![Login Page](/assets/screenshots/login-page.png)

+The diagram above shows the login page for returning authorized users.
+Users will be prompted to enter their registered email and password.
+Successful authentication will redirect users to the dashboard page.

+### Patient
 ![Patient Information Page](/assets/screenshots/patient.png)

 ![Add Patient Page](/assets/screenshots/add-patient.png)

 ![Edit or Remove Patient Page](/assets/screenshots/edit-remove-patient.png)

+### Staff
 ![Staff Information Page](/assets/screenshots/staff.png)

 ![Add Staff Page](/assets/screenshots/add-staff.png)

 ![Edit or Remove Staff Page](/assets/screenshots/edit-remove-staff.png)

+### Item
 ![Item Information Page](/assets/screenshots/item.png)

 ![Add Item Page](/assets/screenshots/add-item.png)